jaytho/ruby-cisco/README.txt

 I will be implementing both Telnet and SSH support.

+PLEASE NOTE: Basic Telnet functionality should currently work, but SSH is completely busted at this time.
+Please do not even try to use it unless you know what you're doing better than I do.

 As I begin here, I know little of the differences between various Cisco devices and their configuration parameters.
 At first, I will be writing a class for Catalyst 2900 series switches, since they are something I have